 5. Development Methodologies and Development Environment: The development process and the environment in which that methodology is embedded can prevent many kinds of bugs.

-As the software are developed in some coding language and those codes are written by human beings, so there might be some possibilities of having a mistake in it.
-So those mistakes are known as Bug or Defect or Error.
-A software bug is an error, flaw, failure or fault in a computer program or system that causes it to produce an incorrect or unexpected result, or it behaves as in unintended ways.
+Software is developed in some coding language and those codes are written by human beings.
+So, there might be some possibilities of having a mistake in it.
+Those mistakes are known as Bug, Defect, or Error.
+A software bug is an error, flaw, failure, or fault in a computer program or system that causes it to produce an incorrect or unexpected result.
+Or, it behaves in unintended ways.
 The process of fixing bugs is termed “debugging“.

-The Bugs can be classified into following categories:
+The Bugs can be classified into the following categories: